kuropat/DES_Balrog_pipeline/README.md

-   Generate images with injected objects in `<meds_data>/<medsconf>/balrog_images/<realisation>/<medsconf>/<tilename>` prepare configurations, filelists and images in each realisation subdirectory
+   Generate images with injected objects in `<meds_data>/<medsconf>/balrog_images/<realisation>/<medsconf>/<tilename>` prepare configurations, filelists and images in each realization subdirectory

 ###### Block 5: